Wallymer/toffeeOSdocs/AUTOMATICBUILD.md

 This repository automatically builds pull requests to the ``master`` branch.

-You can see the source website files at [Wallymer/unicorndocssite](https://github.com/Wallymer/unicorndocssite).
+You can see the source website files on the [gh-pages branch](https://github.com/Wallymer/toffeeOSdocs/tree/gh-pages).